Ali & Nino

 “In fact, these days when an author disappears it inspires in certain souls a mad detective hunt.
 Bitter wars erupt between scholars, and tremendous amounts of creative energy are wasted on quixotic pursuits of the author’s ‘true identity’.”

-So I have to say, that I hope I have not “wasted my creative energy” but used it to set a few things straight – or was at least able to present a broadened outlook on statements given in Betty Blair’s unfortunate – or should I say “infamous” publication.
+So I only can hope I have not “wasted my creative energy” but used it to set a few things straight – or that at least I was able to present a broadened outlook on statements given in Betty Blair’s unfortunate publication.

 Introduction

-In the year 2011, however, something was different.
+In that year, 2011, however, something was different.
 The magazine “Ali and Nino – The Business of Literature” alone forms three of the four yearly issues, consisting of impressing 364 pages, and it should really be called “a book”.
 And this I am going to call it from here on.

-This big publication has the measures of the American Letter Size format and weighs 1,3 kilos.
 It’s on the table in front of me.
-The paperback cover shows the portraits of four authors: Azeri writer and statesman Yusuf Vezir Chemenzeminli, Austrian Baroness Elfriede von Ehrenfels, Georgian writer Grigol Robakidse and Essad Bey.
+The paperback cover shows the portraits of four authors: Azeri writer and statesman Yusif Vezir Chemenzeminli**, Austrian Baroness Elfriede von Ehrenfels, Georgian writer Grigol Robakidse and Essad Bey.
 These four portraits are designed as interconnected pieces of a jigsaw puzzle.
 This is a clever allusion to the content of this work, because the whole issue is indeed quite puzzling.

 Below the cover image I read the subtitle, which immediately makes me come to a halt: “Who wrote Azerbaijan’s most famous novel?”